Goolwa North

 Goolwa North features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.6% of all households, including 11.8% couples with children, 49.3% couples without children, and 4.8% single parent families.
-Non-family households make up the remaining 33.4%, consisting of 30.1% lone person households and 2.6% group households.
-The median household size is 2.0 people, which is smaller than the Rest of SA average of 2.3.
+Family households account for 66.6% of all households, including 11.8% that are couples with children, 49.3% that are couples without children, and 4.8% that are single parent families.
+Non-family households make up the remaining 33.4%, with lone person households at 30.1% and group households comprising 2.6% of the total.
+The median household size is 2.0 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households